HarryHung/spn-resistance-pbp/README.md

 ### History

-This is a fork of the [Pathogenwatch](https://pathogen.watch/)'s [Docker container](https://github.com/pathogenwatch-oss/spn-resistance-pbp) which is a modified version of [Ben Metcalfe's AMR predictor](https://github.com/BenJamesMetcalf/Spn_Scripts_Reference).
+This is a fork of the [Pathogenwatch](https://pathogen.watch/)'s [Docker container](https://github.com/pathogenwatch-oss/spn-resistance-pbp) which is a modified version of [AMR predictor](https://github.com/BenJamesMetcalf/Spn_Scripts_Reference) by [Ben Metcalf](https://github.com/BenJamesMetcalf) at the Centre for Disease Control (CDC).
 Please credit the original authors in any resulting publication.

 Pathogenwatch's Docker container is used as a Docker Executable Image.
 This version provides a Docker enviornment, which is designed for integrating into the [GPS Unified Pipeline](https://github.com/HarryHung/gps-unified-pipeline) (a Nextflow Pipeline for processing Streptococcus pneumoniae sequencing raw reads).